 Users should follow standard App Store update procedures to obtain their update to Programmer.
-If the iPad is controlled by SetPoint Medical's MDM system, this message should not be seen and SetPoint Medical should be contacted.
+If the iPad is controlled by SetPoint Medical's MDM system, this message should not be seen, and you should contact SetPoint Medical.

-• How to Manually Update Apps on Your Apple Device
+How to Manually Update Apps on Your Apple Device